virtual-labs/exp-double-spending-problem-blockchain-au/experiment/theory.md

 <p>
 As additional blocks are added after a transaction, the transaction gains more confirmations and becomes increasingly secure.
 The probability of successfully performing a double-spending attack decreases rapidly.
 </p>

+<b><p>Double Spending Problem in Blockchain</p></b>

+<p> Double spending occurs when a malicious sender attempts to spend the same cryptocurrency more than once by creating conflicting transactions.
+In a typical attack scenario, the attacker first sends a legitimate transaction to a merchant, which is broadcast to the network and included in the public blockchain.
+At the same time, the attacker secretly creates another transaction using the same coins and sends it to their own wallet or another address. </p>

+<b><p>Role of the Honest Chain</p></b>

+<p> The honest chain is maintained by the majority of miners who follow the blockchain protocol rules.
+When the initial transaction is broadcast, honest miners verify it and include it in a block.
+They continue mining subsequent blocks on top of this chain.
+As more blocks are added, the transaction gains confirmation depth (for example, six confirmations in Bitcoin), making it increasingly difficult to reverse.
+Because most of the network’s computational power belongs to honest miners, the honest chain grows faster. </p>

+<b><p>Role of the Secret Chain</p></b>

+<p> In contrast, the attacker may attempt to build a secret chain privately.
+This secret chain starts from the same previous block as the honest chain but deliberately excludes the honest transaction.
+The attacker mines blocks in private, hoping to eventually make the secret chain longer than the honest chain.
+If the attacker succeeds and releases the longer secret chain, the network may accept it according to the longest chain rule, thereby invalidating the honest transaction.
+However, this attack is only feasible if the attacker controls a majority of the network’s total mining power. </p>